Evolution of a nightmare?

 Since the appearance of Elegestolepis, sharks have undergone several significant radiations, the terms palaeontologists use to describe the sudden appearance of new species, the first of which happened during the Carboniferous about 300 mya and resulted in the appearance of about 45 families.
 Other major radiations appear to have taken place during the Jurassic (some 200 mya) and Cretaceous (~100 mya) periods and it was during the later phase that some modern sharks evolved.
 Indeed, some isolated fossil teeth that seem to be from a cow shark date back about 190 million years, to the early Jurassic.
 Today the cow and frilled sharks (Chlamydoselachus spp.) are thought to be the oldest living shark lineages.
 The skates, rays and guitarfishes are all descendants of a common ancestor that appeared during the late Jurassic, around 150 mya.

-Aidan Martin covers the topic of shark evolution, will glorious illustrations of some of the weird and wonderful early shark body forms on his website and the reader is directed there for a more detailed introduction.
+Aidan Martin covers the topic of shark evolution, with glorious illustrations of some of the weird and wonderful early shark body forms on his website, and the reader is directed there for a more detailed introduction.

 Historically, recognising a shark was pretty straightforward based on its appearance and little consideration was given to whether further scrutiny of the relationships of this group was warranted.
 The idea that simply lumping all sharks together in a single genus (Squalus) didn’t accurately reflect their diversity didn’t appear until the mid-1800s and it wasn’t until some of the findings made by Professor Leonard Compagno during his Ph.D. research at Stanford University, California, in the mid-1970s were published that shark researchers got their first empirical scheme for the classification of sharks.